exercism/python/exercises/concept/elyses-enchantments/.docs/instructions.md

 ## Instructions

 As a magician-to-be, Elyse needs to practice some basics.
 She has a stack of cards that she wants to manipulate.
-In this exercise we'll use lists to help Elyse perform her card tricks.
+In this exercise, we'll use lists to help Elyse perform her card tricks.

-[//]: # 'Creating Lists'

 ## 1. Creating a List